MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 And here are the resulting trained DT and polynomial regressor, along with the original and augmented data points.
-Carefully note that the trained models now respect my (our?) intuition that max. temp. is monotonically increasing with min. temp.
+Carefully note that the trained models now respect my (your?) intuition that max. temp. is monotonically increasing with min. temp.
 In this sense, these models can be considered more explainable than the trained models without data augmentation.